DylanWeeks2/DylanWeeks2/README.md

 #### This is a program that analyzes the performance for the search algorithms of A*, BFS, DFS, Dijkstra.

 ## Travelling-salesman-problem-Brute-Force-vs-Dynamic-Programming
 #### This program solves the traveling salesman problem using brute force and dynamic programming.
-Also a report is attached comparing and contrasting these two algortihms.
+There is a report is attached comparing and contrasting these two algortihms.

 ## Traveling-salesman-problem-Genetic-Algorithm-vs-Tabu
 #### Solves the traveling salesman problem using the genetic algorithm and tabu methods.
-Also a report is attached comparing and contrasting these two algortihms.
+A report is attached comparing and contrasting these two algortihms.

 <!--
 **DylanWeeks2/DylanWeeks2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.